nuvolos/pimatic-eibd/README.md

 ## Dependencies

-The only current dependency is with the `eibd` nodejs package, which implements communication with the eibd daemon within node.
+The only current dependency is with the [eibd](https://github.com/andreek/node-eibd) nodejs package, which implements communication with the [eibd](https://sourceforge.net/projects/bcusdk/) daemon from within node.

 ## Devices implemented